-Students interested in learning more should contact Rebecca Otten at email@example.com.
+Students interested in learning more should contact Allison Schiller at firstname.lastname@example.org.
 Building upon Tulane University's strengths in civic engagement and service learning, the interdisciplinary social innovation and social entrepreneurship (SISE) minor will prepare students to use solutions-oriented thinking, integrate theory and practice, generate and support stimulating research across fields, & better understand and create new models of social change.
 Tulane recognizes that well-informed, motivated, and connected citizens are the real agents that create change, and the time and place to cultivate these changemakers is during their university studies.
 SISE will enable students to explore how they can be changemakers in whatever career path they choose, be it working for a nonprofit, a corporation, in academia, or starting their own venture.
 Learn more about our Professors in Social Entrepreneurship.

 Pre-requisites, concurrent enrollment, and course substitutes: